-Clair Lalor, Corinna Fisher (core group) and support team
+Clair Lalor, Corinna Fisher, Corina Thornton (core group)

 Corinna Fisher teaches Yoga regularly in West Cork from her home in Schull and An Sanctoir plus The Yoga Diploma for new trainee yoga teachers in Cork City and Waterford.
 Corinna started her interest in all matters of the moving body 30 years ago during extensive dance training.
 This included the Alexander Technique which she studied at degree level.
 Her Yoga teaching is complemented by her work as a professional massage therapist in the healing arts.
 Spirituality and self development have been ongoing over the years.
 Corinna has worked extensively in various community settings here and abroad, teaching and learning.
 She is a parent and active community member.

 Clair Lalor has been a yoga teacher since 1995 having trained with the British Wheel of Yoga.
 She has been influenced by the work of Vanda Scaravelli, Iyengar, and Satyananda Yoga.
 Her interest in Living, as reflected in being the best that we can be, in trusting our nature, and the felt sense of that nature, has deepened from her practice and study of embryology and early experience.
 She is a Shiatsu practitioner and a Somatic Movement Educator and Practitioner, having studied with Linda Hartley, Joan Davis.
 She is also trained as a Process Oriented Psychotherapist which is a body oriented psychotherapy.
 She teaches Circle Dance, dances of Universal Peace and is a Laban Community Dance teacher.

 Contact : firstname.lastname@example.org